Alterdesk/hubot-questionnaire-framework/README.md

 * Override the default Hubot help command
 * Adding/Removing message listeners per user per room

 ### Listener
 The listener class is used to await an answer from the user, containing answer regex and timeout information.

 ### Answers
 Data container class that holds the answers given by a user in a questionnaire

+# Example script
+The example given below uses the Hubot Questionnaire Framework in a Hubot script
 ```javascript
 var questionnaire = require('hubot-questionnaire-framework');